Skip to content

 Optimising ditto's Shopify UX

-When controlled tests met the real world, redesigning a Shopify integration that collapsed under actual user data, and what that taught me about testing in authentic environments.
+When controlled tests met the real world: redesigning ditto's Shopify integration after it collapsed under actual user data, and what that taught me about testing in authentic environments.

 Impact